-From pub crawls and speedboat tours to beer tasting and go-karting, there’s no shortage of activities in London to keep you and your pals busy.
+From pub crawls and speedboat tours to beer tasting and go-karting, there’s no shortage of things to do in London for men who want to have a good time.
 But as with any large city, finding out what’s hot and what’s not can be a little time-consuming.
 To make things easier for you and your motley crew of mates we have compiled the ultimate guide to a guys’ weekend in London.

 Top tips for groups

 - Book restaurants and activities in advance where possible to avoid disappointment on the day.

 - Avoid queuing in train stations and save some cash by booking a group travel card before you arrive.
 For more information about travelling around London check out our handy guide or book your group travel card.

 - Plan as much as you can before you arrive.
 London is a big place and it’s very easy to end up wandering around aimlessly.
 Check out our London travel guides.

 So… after weeks of failed attempts, you’ve finally managed to assemble the lads and you’ve made it to the city London.
 Hurray!
 That’s the hard part over.
 Now time for some fun.
 But first, you’re going to need some food to fuel your weekend’s antics.